 1. When an IP packet is sent across an Ethernet, the entire IP packet is placed in the data field of an Ethernet packet.
 The Ethernet packet has 6 byte destination and source address fields.
 In addition, the IP packet stored within the data field has two 4 byte fields for the source and destination IP addresses.

 Suppose, you spent some time eavesdropping on the packets flowing across some Ethernet attached to the Internet.
 After a while, you notice that in most packets the IP destination address and the Ethernet destination address refer to the same host.
 For one host, however, you see a significant number of packets containing the host's Ethernet address as their Ethernet destinations but containing IP destination addresses that don't match the host's IP address.
 Is something wrong?
 Explain.
+(If you think the answer to this question is obvious, then you understand the "trick" that makes IP work.
+If not,...)

-- 2. Suppose some neophyte network programmer constructs a network application using IP to transmit data.
+2. Suppose some neophyte network programmer constructs a network application using IP to transmit data.
 Knowing that the application will primarily be used to communicate between hosts connected by an Ethernet, and that the maximum packet size on an Ethernet is 1500 bytes, the programmer decides to send 1500 bytes of data in each IP packet created.
 If the program is used to transfer 1,500,000 bytes of data between two computers on such an Ethernet, how many Ethernet packets will actually be sent?
 What number of data bytes/packet would minimize the number of Ethernet packets sent?
 How many packets would be sent in this case?
-(Assume no retransmissions, collisions, etc. Just count the number of packets IP will try to send.) - 3.
-Complete question 3.72. - 4.
-Friday afternoon I went into TCL 312 and with Donny watching from across the room I logged into the iMac, made a few changes to the machine's standard configuration and then typed a command.
-The command and its output are shown below:
+(Assume no retransmissions, collisions, etc. Just count the number of packets IP will try to send.
+Also, assume the program directly uses IP rather than UDP, TCP, or any other transport protocol even though this would be rather unusual.)

+3. Complete question 3.72.

--> netst tat -nr -f inet Roi uting
+-> netstat -nr -f inet